Skip to content

 What’s it about?

-The authors investigated if breast milk keeps the promise of obesity prevention when giving it from a bottle in a large prospective Canadian birth cohort (n=2553).
-There are numerous studies about the advantages of breast milk, but there are few who separate direct from expressed breast milk.
-Moreover, studies about supplementation with formula or solid foods are scarce too.
+The authors investigated if breast milk keeps the promise of obesity prevention when given from a bottle in a large prospective Canadian birth cohort (n=2553).
+There are numerous studies about the advantages of breast milk, but few separate directly from expressed breast milk.
+Moreover, studies about supplementation with formula or solid foods are scarce, too.

 Why does it matter?

-Donor breast milk is a hot item nowadays and if breast milk from a bottle is as good as breast milk from a breast, this potentiates higher breast milk rates and potential obesity prevention especially for mothers who are unable to breastfeed.
+Donor breast milk is a hot item nowadays.
+If breast milk from a bottle is as good as breast milk from a breast, this potentiates higher breast milk rates and potential obesity prevention, especially for mothers who are unable to breastfeed.
 This study shows that breast milk is still beneficial even if it comes from a bottle compared to partial breastfeeding or formula feeding.

 The bottom line

 Breastfeeding is a healthy, low cost and environmentally friendly way of feeding infants.
-However, if the breast milk comes from a bottle, the benefits are slightly reduced, but still outweigh partial breastfeeding and formula feeding.
-Moreover, formula supplementation substantially weakens the benefits too, whereas solid introduction after 5 months did not alter the associations.
+However, if the breast milk comes from a bottle, the benefits are slightly reduced but still outweigh partial breastfeeding and formula feeding.
+Moreover, formula supplementation substantially weakens the benefits, whereas solid introduction after five months did not alter the associations.

 Reviewed by: Anke Raaijmakers